justinemter/pseudo-channel/README.md

 ## Special Thanks

 Special thanks to Mark @ [Fake TV](https://medium.com/@Fake.TV).
 Without his creative ideas and love for TV, this "PseudoChannel" wouldn't be as cool as it is.
 I look forward to tinkering with this project and seeing others "unplugging" and creating their own home network.
-Mark has some excellent ideas in regard to making this thing much more usable as a "pseudo-cable" network - I think this will be in the next version as it is the 'icing on the cake' sort of feature.
-Anyway, enjoy!
+Enjoy!